yukaizou2015/module-stats/_episodes/01-lesson-statistical-basis.md

 For this exercise, you need to be able to generate some values from a normal distribution and perform a test on the mean of these values.
 You can use python, R, or octave/matlab for this.
-An example in python with the solution to the exercise is given here [TBD].
+An example in python with the solutions to the exercise is given [here](https://github.com/ReproNim/module-stats/blob/gh-pages/notebooks/P-value-exercise.ipynb).

 * Generate some N sample normal data from a Gaussian distribution (mean=0, sigma=1, N=30)  - Let's think of this as our sampling noise.
 We are